 Senior Lecturer, Yale School of Management

 Kate Cooney, PhD, MSW, received her graduate degrees from the UCLA Luskin School of Public Affairs.
 She grew up in Washington DC in the 1970s and 1980s.
 The stark economic differences between neighborhoods in the D.C. of that era inspired a deep interest and curiousity about cities, inequality, racial injustice and American history as it pertains to current urban landscapes.
 Professor Cooney teaches classes at Yale on social enterprise and nonprofit management, and on urban poverty and inclusive economic development in the United States.
 She created and conceived of the Inclusive Economic Development Lab at the Yale School of Management and the CitySCOPE podcast.
-Please reach out if you have an idea for a future lab topic or for more conversation on Seasons 1 and 2.
+Please reach out if you have an idea for a future lab topic or for more conversation on Seasons 1-3.

 The work of inclusive economic development requires bold action, mobilizing narratives, community engagement, and alliances across unlikely partners.
 The Inclusive Economic Development Lab brings together academics, practitioners, students and local stakeholders to explore a different topic related to Inclusive Economic Development each Spring.
 Through the IEDL, we aim to be a place where public officials, practitioners, academics, students, and engaged citizenry tune in to learn about cutting-edge practices and scholarship on inclusive economic development.